 - express breast milk (taking milk from the breast by hand or using a pump) so that someone else can feed your baby while you're at work

 - ask your employer or college for flexible working hours arranged around your breastfeeding needs

 - combine breastfeeding and bottle feeding to fit around your hours

 Think about it early.
-Before you go back to work, write to your employer/tutor to let them know you are breastfeeding.
+Before you go back to work or college, tell your employer or tutor you’re breastfeeding.